Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception: Conclusion

 \section{Conclusion}

-We have proposed a new perception framework called Herd's Eye View that provides a global view of the environment, enabling better global coordination and cooperation in MARL scenarios.
-Our results demonstrate that the world-view coordinate frame outperforms traditional ego-centric frames in all three proposed environments, resulting in more efficient coordination, better decision-making, and improved overall performance of MARL agents.
-By using the HEV world-view collaborative perception problem, we show that the accuracy of collaborative perception models is significantly improved, leading to better IoU scores.
-Our work opens up new possibilities for advanced perception models in MARL, which can greatly enhance the performance of multi-robot systems by enabling better collaboration and coordination.
+We have proposed a new perception model called Herd's Eye View that provides a global view of the environment, enabling better global coordination and cooperation in MARL scenarios.
+We conduct two sets of experiments in three simulated multi-agent environments.
+Our first experiment focuses on the perception aspect of HEV and shows the same Cross-View Transformer model performs better on the world-centric HEV task than its BEV ego-centric counterpart.
+Our second experiment focuses on the effectiveness of the HEV perspective view compared to BEV perspective views for MARL agents.
+We find that RL agents trained on world-centric perspective views learn more efficient policies than those trained on ego-centric perspective views.
+Our work opens up new possibilities for advanced perception models in MARL game environments, which can greatly enhance the performance of multi-agent systems by enabling better collaboration and coordination.